ritterim/rimdev-blog/_posts/2017-02-15-using-stuntman-with-aspnet-mvc-video.md

 ```

-We need to alter our `_Layout` file.
+We need to alter our `_Layout.cshtml` file.
 I first want to start by modifying our home link and exposing our
 `Users.Identity.Name` property this will make it easy for us to identify when we are switching users
 next.
 I will navigate to the bottom of the layout file and use the `StuntmanOptions` from our startup class to expose the stuntman UI picker.